-Assessment procedures for toxicants are more conservative than conventional parameters: sample size requirements are smaller, sites are considered degraded with >1 criterion violation, and two separate assessment procedures are followed for determination of aquatic life use support.
+Assessment procedures for toxicants are more conservative than conventional parameters: sample size requirements are smaller and sites are considered degraded with two or more criterion violation.
 These measures are necessary to ensure protection of designated uses for a few reasons.
-First, many toxic substances accumulate in the tissue of aquatic organisms becoming increasingly toxic with prolonged exposure to high pollutant concentrations.
+First, many toxic substances accumulate in the tissue of aquatic organisms and become increasingly toxic with prolonged exposure to high pollutant concentrations.
 Similarly, many toxic substances biomagnify, or increase in tissue concentration from lower to higher trophic levels.
 Finally, high concentrations of many of these substances can lead to the direct mortality of many species at numerous life stages.